Understanding Your Local Context

 Illustration, four people holding puzzle pieces.

-4. Transformative Change
+4. Creating Transformational Change

 Now it is time to make sure the climate education policy initiative is disruptive and long- lasting.